gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Please," Maddy pleaded.

-Gumption swallowed whatever he'd been about to say and nodded.
+Gumption swallowed whatever he was about to say and nodded.
-"We should, uh, go help folk clean up," he said loudly, rolling his eyes at the mayor.
+"We should, uh, go help folk clean up," he said loudly.

 "Good idea," Maddy replied, raising her voice.
 "Mama, Gumption and I are gonna…"